cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 In the Analyzer code, call the `fill` function on the `histo[...]` whenever you have a datapoint to add.
 If you are just counting something (in the histograms above, all except the `ADC` are counts), use the `fill` function without any `double` argument.

-The `fill` function takes a number of mandatory and optional parameters the the left-hand side columns are derived from.
+The `fill` function takes a number of mandatory and optional parameters that the left-hand side columns are derived from.
 You always have to pass a module ID (`DetId`), the `Event`is only for time-based things (if you want per lumisection or per bunchcrossing plots), and `row` and `col` are needed for ROC information, or if you want a 2D map of the module.

 Now, you need to add some specifications in the config file.